Fix: An Attempt Was Made to Access a Socket in a Way Forbidden by its Access Permissions

 Run dialog: rstrui

-2. At the first screen of System Restore, select the Choose a different restore point and click Next.
+2. At the first screen of System Restore, select Choose a different restore point and click Next.

 Choose a different system restore point